rustanacexd/cc-slash-commands/create-prd.md

 *   **Location:** `/tasks/`
 *   **Filename:** `prd-[feature-name].md`

+## Command Usage

+- `/create-prd` - Analyzes last 10 chat messages to extract feature context
+- `/create-prd "feature description"` - Uses the provided prompt as initial context

 ## Final instructions

 1. Do NOT start implementing the PRD
+2. When command prompt is provided, use it as primary context (overrides chat history)
-2. Make sure to ask the user clarifying questions
+3. Make sure to ask the user clarifying questions
-3. Take the user's answers to the clarifying questions and improve the PRD
+4. Take the user's answers to the clarifying questions and improve the PRD